 Research

 Our long term research interests involve understanding key regulatory pathways and how alterations in gene expression contribute to human aging, age related disorders and infectious diseases.
-To achieve this, we identify new innovative genetic targets which might play a role in diseases and disorders.
-Thereafter, we study the physiological role of the target genes with the ultimate goal to design synthetic or natural drugs to modulate these targets/pathways.
+To achieve this, we identify novel genetic targets that might play a role in diseases and disorders.
+Thereafter, we study the physiological role of the target genes with the ultimate goal of designing synthetic or natural drugs to modulate these targets/pathways.
+The lab utilizes novel molecular and cell biology tools and techniques, biochemistry, in vitro model systems, MEFs, mice genetics, microbiology and CRISPR/Cas9 based functional genomics screening approaches.

 We are currently focusing on the following projects: